LukePammant/pretty-logger/README.md

 * `error`- String that represents the color of the error text.
 Default is "red".
 * `info`- String that represents the color of the info text.
 Default is "green".
 * `warn`- String that represents the color of the warning text.
 Default is "yellow".
 * `debug`- String that represents the color of the debug text.
-Default is "blue".
+Default is "cyan".
 * `trace`- String that represents the color of the trace text.
-Default is "gray".
+Default is "grey".

 Future versions
 ---------------